phm-esl/sandpit/protocol_tools/doc/Xpath-syntax-BNF.md

 ## Types Of XPath Node

 * Element Nodes: nodes directly under the root node.
 May contain attributes.
 Is an XML tag.
 * Attribute Nodes: attribute of the element node.
 Element node is the parent.
-The shortcut forattribute nodes is `@`.
+The shortcut for attribute nodes is `@`.
 * Text Nodes: All the text inside the element node
 * Comment Nodes: in between `<!--` ... `-->`
 * Namespaces: used to remove ambiguity between more than one set of the XML element names.